aquaseals/bookify/README.md

 </div>

 ## Demo
-[try it!](aquaseals.github.io/bookify/) - Note: doesn't work unless you are an approved user (Spotify Web API limitations)
+[try it!](aquaseals.github.io/bookify/) - Note: doesn't work unless you are an approved user (Spotify Web API limitations).
+DM @haya on Hack CLub Slack to be added to the allowed users list.

 ## Features/Stats
 1. total audiobooks and chapters in your library